pelagios/pelagios-graph-explorer/readme.md

 A note to developers: the project comes with an included starter class that will launch the application demo in an embedded Jetty Web server.
-Please ensure that your IDE compiles the application classes to the */src/main/webapp/WEB-INF/classes* directory.
-(If you use Eclipse, the gradle script will ensure this.)
+Please ensure that your IDE compiles the application classes to the */src/main/webapp/WEB-INF/classes* directory (if you use Eclipse, the gradle script will handle this for you).
 Locate the class

 ``org.pelagios.bootstrap.StartServer``